Attendance Tracking FAQs

-No, a Lectures Program employee facilitates the electronic sign-ins.
+No, a Lectures employee facilitates the electronic card-swipes.
 You need only provide instructions to your students.

-Is this service available for all Lectures Program events?
+Is this service available for all Lectures Series events?

-Attendance tracking is currently available for Lectures Program-sponsored events held in the Memorial Union, Monday-Thursday.
+Attendance tracking is currently available for Lectures Series-sponsored events held in the Memorial Union, Monday-Thursday.
 If you do not see an event listed on the "Track a New Lecture" page, that means the service is not available for that particular lecture.
 In some cases, special arrangements can be made for events held in classrooms or other venues.
-Contact the office with requests.
+Contact the Lectures Program staff with requests.

 Do I need to register my class in advance?

 Registering a class in advance of the event is strongly encouraged so we are prepared with adequate seating.
-Classes can be registered after an event has taken place IF students were instructed to sign in.
-Registering a class simply links the instructor's course/section specification to the sign-in data collected.
+Classes can be registered after an event has taken place IF students were instructed to swipe after the event.
+Registering a class simply links the instructor's course/section specification to the card-swipe data collected.